Term limit: Violation of term limits

 Many presidents have tried to overstay their respective term limits by various methods.
+According to one analysis, nearly one in four incumbents who faced term limits sought to circumvent the term limits.
+The most common way in which they attempt this is through constitutional amendments (in particular, when the incumbent's party controls the legislature).
+Other strategies include getting the judiciary to re-interpret term limit provisions; letting a placeholder succeed the incumbent while the incumbent still governs in practice; write a new constitution; or delay/cancel elections.

 Between 1960 and 2010, more than one quarter of term-limited presidents successfully extended or violated their term limits to stay in power, and the enforcement of term limits is recognized as one of the great challenges in democratic development.
 Term limits typically receive greater domestic and international recognition than other mechanisms of democracy, and attempts to violate term limits are typically met with strong resistance by a country's population and on the world stage.
 The violation of term limits is strongly correlated with democratic backsliding and the erosion of human rights.

 Whether a president seeks to subvert term limits may be affected by how much wealth can be gained from the office, opportunities for acquiring wealth after leaving office, what constraints are in place to enforce term limits, how much control leader has over other branches of government or a political party, precedent in the region, and the likelihood of facing criminal prosecution upon leaving office.
 Presidents are more likely to be successful in violating term limits if they control the other branches of government, whether through their political parties or through insufficient checks and balances.
 Though violation of term limits is more common in less democratic countries, political opposition, foreign governments, and the citizenry can still enforce term limits in nondemocratic countries.

 A president may attempt to circumvent term limits indirectly by extending their rule without an additional term.
 This may be done by extending the length of the term or postponing elections.
 In some cases, a president may circumvent term limits by officially stepping down from office but maintaining de facto control of the government.